ShadowDara/shortcuter/README.md

 - Run with `config` for Infos
 - Run with `list` to List all registered Functions

+### Setup
+run `sc config` and create a new config File.
+Paste the default downbelow.
+Now have fun!

 ### Config
 ```lua
 -- Table for the Export Values